hdShang/arxiv-daily/docs/cs-LG/2025-10-20/papers/251017991v1-demystifying-transition-matching-when-and-why-it-can-beat-flow-match.md

 ---
 layout: default
-title: Demystifying Transition Matching: When and Why It Can Beat Flow Matching
+title: "Demystifying Transition Matching: When and Why It Can Beat Flow Matching"
 ---

 # Demystifying Transition Matching: When and Why It Can Beat Flow Matching